 In 2018, I attracted an additional large institutional private equity investor, which allowed me to expand the scope of my business plan.
 This new investor is allowing CSWR to form companies for the purpose of acquiring water and wastewater systems in additional states.
 Since its formation, CSWR has acquired, and currently is operating through various affiliates, more than 800 water and wastewater systems in Missouri, Kentucky, Louisiana, Texas, Tennessee, Mississippi, Arizona, Florida, South Carolina, and Arkansas.
-In North Carolina, CSWR is currently operating four systems and recently received approval to operate a fifth.
+In North Carolina, CSWR is currently operating four systems, and recently received approval to operate a fifth.

-Q. WHAT IS THE PURPOSE OF YOUR DIRECT TESTIMONY IN THIS PROCEEDING?
+Q. WHAT IS THE PURPOSE OF YOUR DIRECT TESTIMONY IN THIS

+PROCEEDING?

-The purpose of my testimony is to support the application for a CPCN for Pine Mountain's water and wastewater assets that was filed in this docket on September 30, 2021 (the "Application").1 The Application seeks Commission authority for Red Bird to acquire all utility assets currently used by Pine Mountain and to provide water and wastewater utility services to customers in Pine Mountain's service area located in Burke County, and for approval of rates for those systems.
-My testimony describes the proposed transaction and explains why both Red Bird and Pine Mountain believe Commission approval of the transaction is in the public interest.
+A. The purpose of my testimony is to support the application for the transfer of Meadowlands' wastewater assets that was filed (and later supplemented) in these dockets on October 9, 2020 (the "Application").
+The Application seeks Commission authority for Red Bird to acquire all utility assets currently used by Meadowlands and to provide wastewater utility service to customers in the Meadowlands' service area located in Davidson County, and for approval of rates for that system.
+My testimony describes the proposed transaction and explains why both Red Bird and Meadowlands believe Commission approval of the transaction is in the public interest.
+I also describe Red Bird's relationship to CSWR, the role CSWR would play in Red Bird's operation of the system at issue in this proceeding, and the benefits Red Bird's relationship with CSWR would bring to customers served by the Meadowlands system.

-1 Red Bird filed its initial Application on September 30, 2021, and supplemental and additional materials in support of the Application on November 3, 2021, February 3, 2023, October 19, 2023, and December 15, 2023.
-The Commission issued its Order Finding Application Complete and Requiring the Public Staff to Provide Specific Application Data in this docket on January 5, 2024.
+&lt;sup>1 Red Bird filed its initial Application on October 9, 2020, and supplemental attachments on October 21, 2020, July 12, 2021, August 2, 2021, December 7, 2022, August 7, 2023, August 17, 2023, and December 15, 2023.
+The Commission issued its Order Finding Application Complete and Requiring the Public Staff to Provide Specific Application Data in these dockets on January 2, 2024.